bombasticSlacks/Aspirant/Game/Diviner.md

 As a [reaction](Combat#Reacting%20to%20Attacks), you may [Dodge](Combat#Dodge) using a divination skill test.

 #### True Sight
-You can perceive things supernaturally within [Resolve](Resolve) x 10m.
+You can perceive things supernaturally within [Spirit](Spirit) x 10m.

 ---
 ### Advanced